Move to Copenhagen

 Tickets from 2 and 3 ZONE are valid 60 minutes from validation and cost 24DKK and 36DKK, respectively.
 With a ticket from 2 zones, you can visit the whole city center; with a ticket from 3 zones, however, you can for example reach Copenhagen airport.
 Tickets from 4, 5 and 6 zones are valid, however, 90 minutes from validation.

-Keep in mind that any ticket you buy, you can use all the means in the time frame from the validation.
-With a ticket from 2 zones, for example, you can get on and off the bus as often as you like, within 60 minutes of first use.
-In addition, two children under the age of 12 travel FREE with an adult with a travel pass.
+Keep in mind that any ticket you purchase, you can use all means in the time span of validation.
+With a ticket from 2 zone, for example, you can get on and off the bus as many times as you like, within the 60 minutes from the first use.
+Furthermore, two children under the age of 12 travel FREE with an adult with a ticket.
+Large dogs can travel by metro, with a travel ticket; in this case you will have to buy a reduced ticket.

 For those who are looking for an integrated ticket for transport and attractions, there is the Copenhagen Card.
-This card allows you to enter museums and city attractions for free in 79 and travel to Copenhagen on all means of transport.
-The Card is available in the cut from 24 hours, at the cost of 389DKK (reduced, 189DKK); 48 hours, at the cost of 549,00DKK (reduced 279DKK); 72 hours, at the cost of 659DKK (reduced 329DKK).
-Finally, there is the 120 hour version that costs 889DKK.
+This card allows you to enter the city's museums and attractions for free in around 90, and to travel to Copenhagen on all means of transport.
+The Card is available in denominations from a minimum of 24 to a maximum of 120h.